laravel-enso/tables/README.md

 The VueTable component takes the following parameters:
 - `id`, required, string, identification for this table, is used to store the preferences in the browser's local storage
 - `path`, required, string, the URI for the table initialization request
-- `filters`, optional, object, reactive options that, if available, is sent along with the getTableData request and is used to filter results
+- `filters`, optional, object, reactive options that, if available, are sent along with the getTableData request and are used to filter results.
+Note that the selected values for the filters may be a value or an array (in which case a `WHERE IN` logic is applied when filtering)
-- `params`, optional, object, reactive parameters, that, if available, is sent along with the getTableData request and is be used to filter results
+- `params`, optional, object, reactive parameters, that, if available, are sent along with the getTableData request and are be used to filter results
-- `intervals`, optional, object, reactive parameters, that, if available is used for interval filtering of the results
+- `intervals`, optional, object, reactive parameters, that, if available are used for interval filtering of the results
 - `customRender`, optional, function, that can be used as a custom render function for a single column or a render dispatcher for when needing to custom render multiple columns of the same table
 - `i18n`, optional, function, that is used for translating labels, headers, and table data